jlpintolousinha/Nanodegree-Robotics/Project 3/3D_percetion_writeup.md

  As the number of objects increased per test case, so increased the number of objects detected: for `test2.world` scenario, 'soap2', 'biscuits' and 'book' were detected.
 This behavior could be due to hardware limitations, but it is unknown until which point.

 ![image5]

+Lastly, for `test3.world` scenario, 'soap2', 'biscuits' and 'book' were detected.

+![image6]

 5. Can't personally say whether the data of either `output_1.yaml`, `output_2.yaml` or `output_3.yaml` is within acceptable limits.
 Any feedback regarding this issue would be of much help for future assignments.